ChrstphrHll/npc_gen/students/Secarr Ashbluff.md

 year: 6
 guild: Burk
 partyID: 1
+tags:
+- Dragonborn
+- Barbarian
+- Exploration
+- 6th
+- Burk
 ---
 # Secarr Ashbluff
 ---
 ### Description
 - 6th year Dragonborn Barbarian in Burk
-- 3 straight horns, Pale Gray eyes, and blue skin
+- 3 straight horns, Emerald Green eyes, and blue skin
 - Is Relaxed and Liar, and has Compassion as their ideal

 ### Organizations